-Microbial Traps
+Microbial Isolation

 These traps were designed by Dr. Ed Goluch at Northeastern University*, Each trap has 24 wells that can be filled with solutions designed to select for microbes with particular physiological traits.
 A nanoporous membrane covers the ends of all 24 wells on one side of the block.
 This membrane allows exchange of solutes with the environment.
 On the other side of the block, a silicon wafer covers the end of all 24 wells, except that a very small pore (0.25 -1.25 um in size) is drilled in the wafer at the center of each well to allow individual microbes to enter the well.
 Once inside, if conditions are right, microbes will divide and multiply.